-In the preview of my book, I briefly interpreted my first name to English because the title of the book directly stems from it.
+In the preview of To Bee a Honey, I briefly interpreted my first name to English because the title of the book directly stems from it.
 Additionally, on the front cover of the book and the spine, I intentionally used my first name only, not just because of the meaning but my feminist and perhaps rebellious inspiration.

 In my perspective with recognition of our societal norms, a woman's first name is the only name she owns.
 Until she gets married, she carries her father's last name, after she gets married, she switches to her last husband's name, if she divorces, she may change the last name again, if she marries again, the last name changes and the pattern continues.
 Now for the very privileged and well honored men who have this magic in lineage that I don't understand, the story is different.
 What triggers me the most is that even the "Mr." never changes so it is easy to get away with almost any negative effect that comes with name and title.
 Most men are not questioned about their marital status at interviews and no matter how many times they divorce, they may not experience shame because it is not obvious compared to the case of the woman.